USMNT - Northern Ireland: How to watch, lineup options, start time, more

 Musah — Dike — Pulisic

 Acosta could be forced to play the full-90 once again, but everyone else who played against Jamaica should be off by the 60-minute mark at the absolute latest as Berhalter limits minutes for key players heading back to their respective clubs.
-That means fairly lengthy substitute appearances for the likes of Nicholas Gioacchini, Luca de la Torre, Bryan Reynolds and Ethan Horvath.
+That means fairly lengthy substitute appearances for the likes of Dike (hopefully), Luca de la Torre, Bryan Reynolds and Ethan Horvath.

 The most intriguing question of this camp is now: Will Dest get any minutes at right back after playing 67 (and scoring a sensational goal) on the left with Reggie Cannon defending the right flank?